tslenter/Remote_Syslog/README.md

 A newer version is available it will be released around the end of februari 2020.
 The new software is announced @ https://www.remotesyslog.com/.
-This release has a significant boost in functinality.
+The download link after release: https://github.com/tslenter/RSX-RSC.git.

 Example# Remote_Syslog
 Scripts / Programs to deploy a Syslog Server with TUI and GUI